 Christchurch New Zealand

-The South Island’s largest city, Christchurch feels like a slice of England by the ocean, amongst agricultural plains.
+The South Island’s largest city, Christchurch, feels like a slice of England by the ocean, amongst agricultural plains.
 Despite major earthquakes in 2010 and 2011 that destroyed many historic buildings in the city, Christchurch still has a historic feel with brick, cobblestone, tramcars, and Victorian architecture.
 Boats carrying starry-eyed couples glide along the Avon River.
 Christchurch Botanic Gardens present a civilized way to enjoy outdoor public space.
-In all, visitors are often drawn to cosmopolitan Christchurch as a bustling outpost of culture, dining, entertainment, and sports in a place that’s otherwise quite wild and rural.
+In all, visitors are often drawn to cosmopolitan Christchurch as a bustling outpost of culture, dining, entertainment, and sports in an otherwise quite wild and rural place.

 Naturally, due to its size, Christchurch is a transportation hub for the South Island of New Zealand.
-Home to an international airport, it has daily flights from Australia as well as most domestic New Zealand airports.
+Home to an international airport, it has daily flights from Australia and most domestic New Zealand airports.
 The world-famous Tranz Alpine train begins in Christchurch and crosses the Southern Alps through Arthur’s Pass all the way to Greymouth on the West Coast.
 Another train travels north up the coast from Christchurch to Picton, connecting to North Island ferries.
-Other visitors prefer to self-drive to Christchurch, either from the West Coast via Arthur’s Pass, from Mt.
-Cook, from Dunedin, or from Blenheim via Kaikoura.
+Other visitors prefer to self-drive to Christchurch, either from the West Coast via Arthur’s Pass, Mt.
+Cook, Dunedin, or Blenheim via Kaikoura.